 The first will be how much power your air conditioner consumes and what types of battery that your camper van has.
 If your battery is not equipped for a high power outage, then the chances are that you’ll simply not have the juice available to keep your fan powered for the long term.
 You’ll also have to avoid high discharge rates that could damage your caravan’s battery.

 The other thing you’ll have to think about it how heavy the overall unit is.
-A heavy air conditioning unit will not only be harder for you to install but they might displace the weight of your caravan.
+A heavy air conditioning unit will not only be harder for you to install even with the correct ladder to get to the caravan roof but they might displace the weight of your caravan.
 This will increase the risk of flipping the van when you’re out on the road, which you want to avoid at all costs.

 If you are caravanning in the UK during the summer, you might not feel the need to invest in a fan system, although sometimes British temperatures can get very hot.
 One of the reasons you certainly will want to have an air conditioner is if you are touring places like the south of France, which can reach temperatures of up to 30-degrees.